Siege of Namur (1695): Legacy

 While the Bombardment of Brussels failed to distract the Allies, some see it as marking the end of a period where the dominant form of warfare was taking or holding fortifications.
 By demonstrating fortified towns could no longer resist the massive firepower available in modern warfare, it led to a move away from siege warfare and into the direct confrontations advocated by Marlborough and others in the War of the Spanish Succession.

-The two sieges of Namur caused a major media spectacle.
-There are few examples in early modern history where the media commented so extensively, so diversely and so multi-medially on military events.
-In Dutch Republic, France and England an incredible amount of eulogies, illustrations, maps and medals related to the sieges were produced, and newspapers wrote about the events in great detail.
-Although much of this was done on the publicists' own initiative, it was also encouraged by the state.
+The two sieges of Namur were a huge media spectacle.
+There are few examples in early modern history where the media commented so extensively, so diversely on military events.
+In the Dutch Republic, France and England many eulogies, illustrations, maps and medals related to the sieges were produced and newspapers wrote about the events in great detail.
+Although much of this was done on the publicists' initiative, it was also encouraged by the state.
 This way, the governments hoped that the public remained engaged and convinced of the war effort and that it would make their allies more confident, while reducing the enemy's morale.
-Both William and Louis also saw all the publicity as an opportunity to enhance their reputation.
+William and Louis also saw all the publicity as an opportunity to enhance their reputation.
 The assault by 3,000 British troops on the Terra Nova earthwork on 31 August spearheaded by 700 grenadiers is alleged to have been the inspiration for the song "The British Grenadiers".

-The siege and its aftermath is the centre of the novel Mother Ross; an Irish Amazon by GR Lloyd.
-This is an update of Daniel Defoe's original that purports to be the story of Christian "Kit" Cavanagh, alias Christian Davies, an Irish woman who enlisted in the British Army in 1693 disguised as a man and was present at the siege.
+The siege and its aftermath is the centre of the novel Mother Ross; an Irish Amazon by G. R. Lloyd.
+This is a revision of Daniel Defoe's original that purports to be the story of Christian "Kit" Cavanagh alias Christian Davies, an Irish woman who enlisted in the British Army in 1693 disguised as a man and was present at the siege.
 Defoe claims to have met her in old age when she was a Chelsea Pensioner; it contains a number of factual errors but is an interesting and rare observation of the siege from the rank and file.

-Laurence Sterne's 1760 novel Tristram Shandy refers to a number of events from the Nine Years' War, including Namur where Tristram's uncle Toby suffered an unspecified "groin injury".
-He and his trusted servant Corporal Trim build a replica of the battle in his garden which he shows to his fiancée Widow Wadman among others.
+Laurence Sterne's 1760 novel The Life and Opinions of Tristram Shandy, Gentleman refers to events from the Nine Years' War, including Namur where Tristram's uncle Toby suffered an unspecified "groin injury".
+He and his trusted servant Corporal Trim build a replica of the battle in his garden which he shows to his fiancée, Widow Wadman, among others.
 The Widow tries to determine how serious Toby's injury is before committing to marriage but he avoids her questions by providing increasingly elaborate accounts of the siege.
 This episode and Toby's reconstruction appear in the 2006 film A Cock and Bull Story.

 Fourteen British regiments earned a battle honour for "Namur 1695" including the Grenadier, Coldstream and Scots Guards, the Royal Scots, the King's Own Scottish Borderers, the Royal Irish Regiment, the Royal Welch Fusiliers, the Royal Warwickshire Fusiliers, the Queen's Royal Regiment (West Surrey), the East Yorkshire Regiment and the West Yorkshire Regiment, the King's Own Royal Regiment and the King's Own Royal Border Regiment.